 When a large number of short sellers target the same stock, the price can rise in a self-perpetuating circle known as a 'short squeeze'.

-Their sudden high level of demand forces the share price to rise suddenly and dramatically.
+This in turn can force the share price to rise even higher, and in a dramatic fashion.
 This self-perpetuating circle is known as a 'short squeeze'.